bennojoy/openai_chatkit_onprem_agent/README.md

 │                 │    │                  │    │                │
 │ • Text Chat     │◄──►│ • SQLite Store   │◄──►│ • OpenSearch   │
 │ • Voice Panel   │    │ • Pet Agent      │    │ • Product DB   │
+│ • Image Upload  │    │ • Vision Analysis│    │ • Tools        │
-│ • React + Vite  │    │ • FastAPI        │    │ • Tools        │
+│ • React + Vite  │    │ • FastAPI        │    │                │
 └─────────────────┘    └──────────────────┘    └─────────────────┘
 ```

 ## 🎯 What This Project Actually Does

-This project demonstrates how to build an intelligent pet food store assistant that can help customers find the perfect food for their dogs and cats.
-The assistant works in two modes:
+This project demonstrates how to build an **intelligent multi-modal pet food store assistant** that can help customers find the perfect food for their dogs and cats through three different interaction methods:

-1. **Text Chat**: Traditional chat interface where customers type their questions
-2. **Voice Chat**: Real-time voice conversation where customers can speak naturally and get instant responses
+### 📱 **Text Chat Experience**
+Customers can type their questions like "What's the best food for a senior cat with kidney issues?" and get detailed, personalized recommendations with product comparisons and nutritional information.

+### 🎙️ **Voice Assistant Experience**
-The magic happens when a customer says something like "I need food for my adult dog with a sensitive stomach" - the assistant understands the context, searches through thousands of products, and recommends the best options with detailed explanations.
+Customers can have natural voice conversations, saying things like "I need food for my adult dog with a sensitive stomach" and receive instant, spoken responses with product recommendations and explanations.

+### 📸 **Vision & Image Analysis Experience**
+Customers can upload photos of their pets, and the assistant will:
+- **Automatically identify** the species (Dog/Cat)
+- **Recognize the breed** and estimate age
+- **Confirm details** with the customer
+- **Recommend appropriate food** based on visual analysis

+The magic happens when these capabilities work together - a customer can start with text, switch to voice for a more natural conversation, and then upload a photo for precise visual analysis, all with the same intelligent assistant maintaining context across all interactions.

 ![ChatKit UI Screenshot](assets/chatkit_ui_screenshot.png)